What are SQL DML, DDL, DCL, and TCL Commands, and their abbreviations are the most common question you might face in SQL interviews.

-DML means Data Manipulation Language.
+DML means Data Manipulation Language in Sql Server.
 As its name suggests, these Sql Server DML commands will perform data manipulation manipulate data presented in the server).

 Examples of DML commands in SQL Server are

-- SELECT – Select records or data from a table
+- SELECT – This SQL DML command select records or data from a table

 - INSERT – Insert data into a database table.